mayamegret/mayamegret.github.io/_pages/species.md

   "Sakuraeolis arcana": "This species was super integral to my thesis research and holds a special place in my heart!
 I love the orange coloring (my favorite color of course) and the beautiful cerata that flow in the surge", "Taenianotus triacanthus": "The leaf scorpionfish is just super fascinating to spot and observe!", "Hippocampus camelopardalis": "The first seahorse I ever saw was in Mozambique on a seahorse survey and I fell in love with these guys then and there!"
-};
+  "Drosera spatulata": "A carnivorous plant I spotted several times during my study abroad program in Australia.
+The red is so vibrant and I think they rock!", "Gymnothorax favagineus": "I love spotting moray eels in all their shapes and colors and forms, but the Laced moray is one of my favorites because of its pattern.", "Tritoniopsis elegans": "I spotted two Tritoniopsis elegans in the rockpool of Zavora, and I screamed so loud I was so excited.
+The cerata are unlike anything I had seen before, I find them so mesmerizing and unique and beautiful.", "Hexabranchus sanguineus": "Hexabranchus are the biggest nudis and wow they are so cool.
+My research included data collection on nudibranchs from 3mm to 300mm, Spanish dancers sitting at the highest end of that, so much more massive than any other species I saw.", "Pteraeolidia semperi": "I am lucky enough to spot a blue dragon on most of my dives to the Sea Tiger shipwreck.
+The blue dragons are so vivid blue and purple and their curly cerata are just so stunning.", "Glaucilla marginata": "Also commonly known as the blue dragon, I love these because of how unique they are!
+Their shape is like no other nudi I have ever seen, and spotting them in Mozambique led to hours crouching on the beach taking photographs.", };

 const ANCESTOR_MAP = [